-Most of the commands in Group B can be suspended and resumed, except the Buffer Transfer, Buffer Compare, Auto Page Rewrite and Read-Modify-Write operations.
+Most of the commands in Group B can be suspended and resumed, except the Buffer Transfer, Buffer Compare, and Auto Page Rewrite operations.
 If a Group B command is suspended, all of the Group A commands can be executed.
-See Table 6-4 to determine which of the Group B, Group C, and Group D commands are allowed.
+See blue>Table 6-4 to determine which of the Group B, Group C, and Group D commands are allowed.